zulip/zulip/templates/zerver/help/edit-or-delete-a-message.md

 ### Delete a message completely

+Your organization settings may be configured with a time limit within which you may delete a message completely.
+Administrators can delete messages sent by anyone, while other users may delete their own messages only.

 For cases where someone accidentally shared secret information publicly (e.g.  you posted an employee's salary), one can completely delete a message from Zulip by following the instructions below.

 It's important to understand that anyone who received the message before you deleted it could have made a copy of its content.
 So if you